Stringkiller’s Guitar Galleries - Paul Reed Smith SE Soapbar

 Some remarks

+For the price, US 400, (2004) one can't get a better deal.
 These models have been discontinued due due a lawsuit brought by Gison Guitars against PRS who have been ordered to stop production of this model and the Paul Reed Smith Single Cut vibrato and hard tail models as they are deemed to be copies of the Gibson Les Paul Model.

 There is a new Soapbar II model which is looks exactly the same as the Soapbar one but with the characteristic PRS double cutaway.
+I'm looking forward to checking this model out but I am really saving up for a PRS SC Tremolo model.
+12 years later I finally managed to get not one but two

 The design, the woods, the finish, the craftmanship and electrics combine to make a great playing guitar with a lot of it's own characteristc sounds as well as more than a passing bow to the many vintage Gibson, Epiphone guitars equipped with the original P90 pickups.